 If you need help choosing an option, just get in touch.
 Scroll down for a brief description of each.

 InfoWorks ICM Suite package gives you ICM RiskMaster; ICM TSDB (Time Series Database); and InfoWorks PDM (Probability Distributed Moisture Model).
-InfoWorks ICM Executive Suite package gives you InfoWorks ICMExchange.
-You can also add InfoWorks Viewer.
+You can also add ICMExchange and InfoWorks ICM Viewer.

 InfoWorks ICM RiskMaster is a risk-based analysis extension for InfoWorks ICM.
 It computes both the damage caused by specific flood events, and expected annual flood damage.
 Its calculations are based on the hydraulic, hydrologic and economic data for any number of simulated damage receptors including residential, commercial and industrial properties.